actris-cloudnet/cloudnetpy/paper/paper.md

 typically operate in the sub-millimeter wavelength region around 35 or 94 GHz, mainly providing information on ice clouds, rain and insects.
 Optical lidars, on the other hand, are more sensitive to liquid clouds, rain and drizzle.
-Combining these two instruments with a passive microwave radiometer, which measures integrated liquid water path, and model data, makes it possible to classify atmospheric targets and to retrieve geophysical products such as ice water content, liquid water content
+Supplementing these two instruments with a passive microwave radiometer, which measures integrated liquid water path, and model data, makes it possible to classify atmospheric targets and to retrieve geophysical products such as ice water content, liquid water content